French as a Second Language (FSL)

 Upon completion of this course, students will feel comfortable and confident enough to participate in conversations and discussions involving general topics.
 Students will also have developed the skills to begin communicating with ease in writing.

-Designed for students with a good foundation in French, this course offers students a thorough grammar review, multiple opportunities to improve their language skills and to become more fluent.
+Designed for students with a good foundation in French, this course offers students a thorough grammar review, multiple opportunities to improve their language skills and to make progress toward fluency.
 Students practice speaking, reading, writing, and listening.
 Materials include literary texts from authors such as Voltaire, Rousseau, Baudelaire and other francophone writers, and various audio-visual materials.

 Upon completion of this course, students will be able to participate effectively in most formal and informal conversations about practical, social and professional topics.
 Students will be able to obtain and analyze information and opinions and will learn how to co-chair meetings and debates.
 They will have mastered enough of the language to enable them to do advanced tasks such as defend an opinion, deal with hypothetical issues, and discuss complex work-related issues.

-A Survey of French Literature, an introduction to French Literature, lectures, readings, discussions in French.
-Includes a historical survey of French civilization comprising developments in art, music, philosophy, and science.
-Readings in French literature from the Middle Ages to today, from the chivalrous medieval epic to the philosophies of the Enlightenment and expression of the egalitarian ideal of the Revolution, to le Nouveau Roman of the 1970’s.
-Readings, lectures, discussions, student presentations, written work, entirely in French.
+This course continues to explore French literature and includes a historical survey of French civilization comprising developments in art, music, philosophy, and science.
+Readings in French literature from the Middle Ages to today, from the chivalrous medieval epic to the philosophies of the Enlightenment and expression of the egalitarian ideal of the Revolution, to le Nouveau Roman of the 1970’s are studied.
+Readings, lectures, discussions, student presentations, and written work, entirely in French.